-Now, after 16 months of growth in the U.S. economy
+Now, after 16 months of growth in the U.S. economy and 13 in manufacturing, some people are cautiously looking forward.

 "It's probably too early to say the recession is behind us.
 But I think it's OK to be a little optimistic," said James Williams, Vice President, Service Manufacturing Operations for Mitsubishi Power Systems Americas, Inc. Williams sees the foundations of a recovery in manufacturing numbers that show growth in the production of primary metals and increased demand for electric power.